SimoneCalabro/Career-Foundry---Instacart-Basket-Analysis/README.md

 - scipy

 ## Skills:
-A summary of what I learned:
+A summary of what I applied:

 WIP - to be adjusted
 - Cleaning data